Can a restrictive covenant be removed?

 If you are considering undertaking work to land or a property currently covered by a restrictive covenant, it is recommended that before doing so you seek advice from a legal property specialist who can advise you.
 Don’t assume that a covenant will be removed in your favour, and you may be required to undo all of the work completed.
 In addition, the application process to have a restrictive covenant modified or removed can take considerable time (potentially 18 – 24 months).

 Restrictive covenants can impose considerably on the use and enjoyment of land and property, but by seeking from the outset to understand if any exist, an objective decision can be made before proceeding with the purchase.
 It is entirely possible that any seller will be keen to make changes in return for the successful sale of their land or property.
 If it is not possible to have restrictive covenants lifted as a condition of sale, or you are already subject to such conditions (and have not already been in breach), you can put in place specific indemnity insurance to provide financial protection in case you do find yourself inadvertently in breach of the covenant, and facing a bill for the removal of work, damages, and legal costs.

 Regardless of your context, whether in breach, seeking to purchase, or wishing to challenge an existing restrictive covenant, due to the potentially costly implications, your best interests will be served by seeking the guidance and support of a specialist property Solicitor with the necessary skills, knowledge, and experience.
 Not only will this protect your financial interests, but it will also afford you the best outcome and, ultimately, peace of mind.

 Guillaumes, based in Weybridge, Surrey, have a dedicated team of property solicitors knowledgeable in restrictive covenants.
+If you need help in learning how to remove a restrictive covenant, it is best to speak to a legal professional.
 To seek objective and impartial legal advice, get in touch with us today.